 Illustration by Kristy Heilenday

-Ring in 2015 with a bowl full of money.
+Ring in the new year with a bowl full of money.
 No, a heaping portion of black-eyed peas won’t buy much, but more than a century of Southern tradition says that consuming these legumes as your first meal of the New Year could bring you wealth.

 We asked the family at Mama J’s, Richmond’s de facto soul-food authority, for a recipe to bring us luck in the New Year; they sent us their instructions for both black-eyed peas and stewed tomatoes, dishes best served together for double the luck.

 - 1 16-ounce bag of dried black-eyed peas

 Rinse and soak the black-eyed peas in a large pot overnight.
 In the morning, wash the peas again, drain them and place them aside.
 Bring your ham hocks to a boil in 7 cups of water; once boiling, reduce the heat to low and cook until tender, roughly for 2 hours.
 Add the strained black-eyed peas to your pot and bring its contents to a boil.
 Reduce the heat and simmer for

 - 1 foot-long sub roll (or bread of choice)